Rathwali dialect

-Rathwali(rāṭhavālī) or Rathi is spoken in the Pauri district of Uttarakhand state.
-Currently it has been classified as a dialect under Garhwhali, belonging to the Central Pahari group(as per Grierson) which itself has been classified as a dialect of Hindi.
-It is also known as Rathi(rāṭhī).
-It comes under the Indo Aryan family.
+Rathwali (rāṭhavālī) or Rathi is spoken in the north of Salani throughout the centre of the District of Garhwal, over the greater parts of the Chandpur and Dewalgarh Parganas today's Thailisain block and surrounding areas in Pauri Garhwal district of Uttarakhand state.
+Currently it has been classified as a dialect under Garhwali, belonging to the Central Pahari group(as per Grierson).
+It is the language of the Khasiyas.